1 Types of gods

 We don’t really believe the dogmas that make up our creed or practise the precepts that make up our morality.
 By a strange reversal we practise our creed through its rituals of assent, and assent to its morality as a theory good only for some other world.

 God wished to hide the kingdom in the one place where we would never find it.
-So he put it within our own hearts.
+And so he put it within our own hearts.

-The preachers of the good news proclaim the kingdom, and then put a hundred obstacles in our way to prevent us from finding it.
+The preachers of the good news proclaim the kingdom, and then put a hundred obstacles in our path to prevent us from finding it.

 Mortals have faith in the godhead on such weak grounds, that when they cease to have faith, it’s on grounds just as weak.
 And those who cling to their creed do so because they don’t care enough to doubt.
 They trust in supernatural things from mundane causes, and they trust in rational things from irrational ones.
 And the mundane and irrational causes are the same, usage, inheritance, expedience, conformity, slothfulness and self-interest.
 As Swift said, ‘It is useless to attempt to reason a man out of a thing he was never reasoned into.’